 However, when you water, make sure to water deeply.
 You will notice the plant plumping up.

-Keep in mind leaving the cactus exposed to sitting water and prolonged dampness will not be good for the plant.
+Leaving the cactus exposed to sitting water and prolonged dampness will not benefit the plant.

 Before you water, touch the soil to ensure it’s dry.